At Python Discord we have two different kinds of help channels: topical help channels and help forum posts.

 Topical Help Channels¶

-They also sometimes attract domain experts - for example,
+These channels also sometimes attract domain experts.
+For example,

 #async-and-concurrency has CPython contributors who helped write asyncio, and in

 #game-development you can find the creators and maintainers of several game frameworks.

 If your question fits into the domain of one of our topical help channels, and if you're not in a big hurry, then this is probably the best place to ask for help.

 Some of the topical help channels have a broad scope, so they can cover many related topics.

 #data-science-and-ai covers scientific Python, statistics, and machine learning, while